department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi.md

 Yes, in some cases.
 Under certain conditions, the basic S-DVI policy provides for a waiver of premiums for Veterans who are totally disabled. <br>
 [Learn more about premium waivers](/life-insurance/totally-disabled-or-terminally-ill/#waiver)

-You must pay your premiums for Supplemental S-DVI.
+You must pay your premiums for supplemental S-DVI.

 ## What if I need help with my claim?